CERSGIS/Lacuna_Reference_Dataset/README.md

 The project employed a three-phase approach:

 1. Training and Capacity Building
-   - CERSGIS, in collaboration with SERVIR and World Resources Institute, conducted a training-of-trainers workshop.
+   - CERSGIS, in collaboration with SERVIR and WRI, conducted a training-of-trainers workshop.
    - 30+ university students and local youth were trained in satellite image interpretation and field data collection.
    - Tools used included Collect Earth Online, Ground App, and GPS-based field mapping.